SabaDawood32/SeleniumWithJavascript/README.md

 # To run the tests

-3. To run test with any one command mention below
+3. To run test with commands mention below

 ```
 npx mocha loginTest.js